Skip to main content

 Tips to protect your network from ransomware and DDoS attacks.

-Cyber threats like ransomware, DDoS attacks and security vulnerabilities that allow attackers to access networks and steal information are on the rise.
+Cybersecurity threats like ransomware, DDoS attacks and network vulnerabilities that allow attackers to access networks and steal information are on the rise.
 Don’t think your organization will fall victim?
 Think again.

-Over $1 billion in ransomware payments were made in 2023 worldwide.1 Sixty-six percent of 1,700 IT and cybersecurity professionals surveyed reported to falling victim to ransomware.2 Most likely, organizations will experience recurring attacks in the future, too.
-As an example, a survey by Cybereason found that 78% of organizations that paid ransomware demands were exposed to a second attack.3
+The median ransom payment has skyrocketed from under $199,000 in early 2023 to $1.5 million in June 2024.1 Most likely, organizations will experience recurring attacks in the future, too.
+As an example, a survey by Cybereason found that 78% of organizations that paid ransomware demands were exposed to a second attack.2

 Evolving security threats often leave IT leaders with more questions than answers, including: Will modernizing my network make maintaining security measures easier and help with evolving threats, or will it create more complexity to manage?
 In this executive brief, we’ll explain the current security risks to your organization, steps you can take before an attack hits and some of the comprehensive security solutions available for a modern network that make it easier to maintain.